Thoothukudi: Transport

 V.O.
 Chidambaranar Port Authority is an artificial deep-sea harbour.
 It is one of the major ports in India.
 A luxury ferry liner, the Scotia Prince, was operating a ferry service to Colombo, Sri Lanka.
 Ferry services between the two countries have been revived after more than 20 years.

 Municipal administration and politics

-Thoothukudi municipality was established in 1866 during the British Raj.
-It was promoted to a municipal corporation on 5 August 2008, bringing an area of 90.663 sqkm within the city limits.
-The municipal corporation has four zones, namely North, East, West, and South.
-The corporation has 60 wards, and there is an elected councilor for each of those wards.
-The functions of the corporation are devolved into six departments: general administration and personnel, engineering, revenue, public health, city planning, and information technology (IT).
-All these departments are under the control of a Municipal Commissioner, who is the executive head.
-The legislative powers are vested in a body of 60 members, one from each of the 60 wards.
-The legislative body is headed by an elected mayor, assisted by a deputy mayor.
-Thoothukudi city is the headquarters of the Thoothukudi district.
+The Thoothukudi municipality was established in 1866 during the British Raj.
+It was elevated to a municipal corporation on 5 August 2008, which expanded its area to 90.663 sqkm within the city limits.
+The municipal corporation is divided into four zones: North, East, West, and South.
+It encompasses 60 wards, each represented by an elected councilor.
+The corporation's functions are divided into six departments: general administration and personnel, engineering, revenue, public health, city planning, and information technology (IT).
+Each department operates under the authority of a municipal commissioner, who serves as the executive head.
+Legislative powers are held by a body composed of 60 members, with one representative from each of the 60 wards.